tmdc-io/prometheus/docs/querying/functions.md

 Whether the provided boundaries are inclusive or exclusive is only relevant if the provided boundaries are precisely aligned with bucket boundaries in the underlying native histogram.
 In this case, the behavior depends on the schema definition of the histogram.
-The currently supported schemas all feature inclusive upper boundaries and exclusive lower boundaries for positive values (and vice versa for negative values).
-Without a precise alignment of boundaries, the function uses linear interpolation to estimate the fraction.
+(The usual standard exponential schemas all feature inclusive upper boundaries and exclusive lower boundaries for positive values, and vice versa for negative values.)
+Without a precise alignment of boundaries, the function uses interpolation to estimate the fraction.
 With the resulting uncertainty, it becomes irrelevant if the boundaries are inclusive or exclusive.
+The interpolation method is the same as the one used for `histogram_quantile()`.
+See there for more details.

 ## `histogram_quantile()`